Shop

 Where can I get certified steel wire rope with certificates in South Africa?

-Toco Lifting supplies certified steel wire rope as a registered Lifting Machinery Entity, LME No. 008, under DMR 18(5) of the OHS Act, with technical oversight by ECSA-registered Lifting Machinery Inspector Anton van Staden (Reg. #201112078).
+Toco Lifting supplies certified steel wire rope as a registered Lifting Machinery Entity, LME No. 008, under DMR 18(5) of the OHS Act, with technical oversight by a dedicated Lifting Machinery Inspector and Team.
 Each rope length is supplied with a certificate under LME 008 scope, and finished wire rope slings are issued with a Conformance Inspection Certificate.

 How often should steel wire rope and slings be inspected?

 Steel wire rope slings and lifting tackle must be examined regularly and replaced when discard criteria are met, broken wires, corrosion, deformation, reduced diameter or damaged terminations.
+The care, inspection and discard of steel wire rope is governed by SANS 4309.
 Toco inspects, tests and certifies wire rope slings as part of its LME 008 service.
 For the statutory inspection and testing intervals, see the testing and certification page.

 Request a steel wire rope quote.
 Tell Toco the diameter, construction, finish and length you need, or ask about a certified wire rope sling assembly.
 Call 011 345 8800 or email sales@toco.co.za.
 Germiston head office and Cape Town branch, supplying South Africa and SADC.